Mølleåen: Mills and factories

-The Brede Works originated with a mill in 1370 which was adapted for producing gunpowder in 1628, copper from 1668 to 1855 and clothing from 1831 until the factory closed in 1956.
+The Brede Works originated with a mill in 1370 which was adapted to production gunpowder in 1628, copper from 1668 to 1855 and textile from 1831 until the factory closed in 1956.
 The museum documents the growth of industry along the river and has a large collection of historic clothing.
 Located at the mouth of the river, Strandmøllen (the Beach Mill) from 1599 is a historic paper mill.
 With a history dating back to at least the 15th century, Lyngby Mill with its large water wheel has been restored and is the only mill in the Mølleå Valley which is still fully operational.
 Other former mills between Sorgenfri and the Øresund include Fuglevad (1492), Ørholm (from 1370), Nymølle (mid-17th century), Stampen (13th century) and Raadvad (1643).

 Canoeing and cycling

 The river and the adjoining lakes are popular for canoeing.
 Boats can be rented for the day or for the two-day trip from Frederiksdal to Strandmøllen near the mouth of the river.
 Boat rental is also available at Holte Harbour.
 Bådfarten operates four tour boats on Lyngby Sø, Bagsværd Sø and Mølleåen and two on Vejleså and Furesøen.
 There is also a 10 km walking and cycle route along the river from Sorgenfri to Skodsborg.